|

 Swallow (t3) (*) ______ DR:feb,mar,apr,jul,dec

-(maybe now endemic to Hispaniola)
+(species may now be endemic to Hispaniola)

 Tachycineta euchrysea sclateri (subspecies